There’s always a constant stream of new frameworks and libraries being released. New ways to do things. New “future of the web” technologies.

 Time is a limited resource and how you spend it is incredibly important.
 Be assertive.
 A short article was enough to learn the basics of Deno and realise I didn’t need to stress about missing “the next big thing” when I saw endless articles and tweets popping up about it.

 For the majority of things, especially new things, take just five minutes to read up on it.
-You can search for an article, check out the readme on Github, or scan through the demo code.
-After you’re done, then make a decision.
+You can search for an article, check out the readme on Github, or scan through some demo code.
+After you’re done, make a decision.
 It either has the potential to positively impact your goals or doesn’t.
-If you’re unsure then spend a little more time to fully understand it.
-Don’t be afraid to let stuff go for a bit; it’ll pop back onto your radar in the future.
+If you’re unsure, maybe spend a little more time to fully understand it.
+Don’t be afraid to let stuff go for a bit though; it’ll pop back onto your radar in the future.

 As I’ve already said above, be assertive.
 With some things I spend even less time on them: why bother learning about Kubernetes when my £5/m DigitalOcean droplet hasn’t broken a sweat yet?